 What is double-counting courses?

-Courses can be used to meet more than one requirement across major, minor and general education requirements with a few restrictions.
-If the course meets a requirement in your major and can also meet a requirement in your minor, it will meet the requirement for both.
-However, the course will not count twice and may leave you short of minimum credits required for the program, resulting in the need for an additional elective.
-The primary restriction involves double-counting courses between general education and the major.
+Courses may be used to satisfy more than one requirement across the major, minor, and general education requirements, subject to a few restrictions.
+If the course meets a requirement in your major and may also meet a requirement in your minor or general education, it will satisfy all of the requirements.
+However, the course will only earn credit hours one time and may leave you short of the minimum credits required for the degree, resulting in the need for additional elective (s).

 Freshman (0-29 semester hours)